Harmful Algal Blooms Monitoring Program

 A harmful algal bloom can produce dense mats and may look like green paint or scum on the surface of the water; they can also cause foul odors.

 The Nantucket HAB monitoring team performs VISUAL HAB inspections for the above mentioned ponds.
-HAB sampling and testing is only performed by the TON for Hummock, Long, Miacomet, and Sesachacha Ponds.
+HAB sampling is only performed by the TON for Hummock, Long, Miacomet, and Sesachacha Ponds.

 The duration of a HAB occurrence is dependent on a number of factors, including physical and biological conditions, and therefore is not possible to predict in advance.